 A medical procedure using any type of endoscope is called an endoscopy.

 Related topics include:

-Vargo JJ.
+Sugumar A, Vargo JJ.
 Preparation for and complications of gastrointestinal endoscopy.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
-Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 41.
+Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
+11th ed.
+Philadelphia, PA: Elsevier; 2021:chap 42.